MaddyGuthridge/code-cfg/README.md

 ## Planned features

 * [ ] Download JSONC settings snippets and apply them using a simple CLI
+* [ ] Be able to un-apply settings by using a special syntax in the keys
 * [ ] Live-preview settings before saving them (writes settings, but undoes changes when the application quits, using a backup copy).
 * [ ] Provide a settings "snippet set" file format which allows users to apply